deficollective/defiscan/src/content/protocols/sky.md

 # Dependencies

+`USDS` is pegged to Circle's `USDC` rather than `USD` due to its stability module.

+Users can mint `USDS` from `USDC` at a fixed 1:1 rate using the `LitePSM` (Peg-stability module).
+This means that `USDS` is directly pegged to `USDC` (instead of `USD`), which is a centralized stablecoin.
+There is a debt ceiling limiting how much `USDS` can be backed by `USDC`.
+This debt ceiling is dynamic, it can be increased every 12 hours by _400 Mio_ if the current debt approaches the ceiling (debt + 400 Mio > ceiling).
+The ceiling can reach up to **10 Billion** `USDS`, making `USDC` more than a collateral for Sky, but a peg for its stablecoin.

+The `LitePSM` which allows this conversion may be stopped or paused in an emergency Sky Governance proposal.

-The Sky protocol relies on the provider Chronicle for price feeds of collateral assets.
+The Sky protocol also relies on the provider Chronicle for price feeds of collateral assets.

 Chronicle is a decentralized oracle protocol that computes a median price from multiple sources.
 The protocol contains validators who push new prices and challengers who can freeze and challenge new prices.
 The contracts are non-upgradeable and each oracle has its own validator set.
 This set can be changed by a TimeLockController with a delay of 7 days.
 This controller could also name other controllers or remove this 7 days delay, but the action itself would still be subject to the delay.
 The validator set and quorum of each oracle is announced on the chronicle labs [public dashboard](https://chroniclelabs.org/dashboard/oracles).